MothTrain/CambridgeSignallingMap/src/main/resources/Mapping_Syntax.md

 ### Compound Signals
 In PIIU interlockings, where a compound signal has a DGK for the main aspect and SOFFK for the shunt aspect, the SOFFK and DGK **must** backreference each-other.

-In SSI and Std indication interlockings, where the 2 aspects of a compound signal is represented by a single OFFK, the OFFK may backreference an RM (but not vice versa) that whose entry is from the same signal.
-If the main route is set when the signal clears, then the main aspect is considered off.
-Otherwise, the shunt aspect is considered to be off.